jwetzell/showbridge/README.md

     - `cd webui`
     - `npm run build`
   - to include the webui just relaunch showbridge by running: `npm run start -- -c config.json --webui dist/webui`
-  - to run the launcher which will include webui if built
+  - to run the launcher (these steps will also build the webui)
     - `cd launcher`
     - `npm run start`

-## Config File (sorry)
+## Config File
 The showbridge router's config is entirely controlled by a JSON config file.
 This file can be made by hand or edited via the web interface included with the launcher.
 The router WILL NOT start up with an invalid config file.
 I do provide some starter/example configs to look at to get a general idea of what one entails.

 Resources